How to Grow Professional Relationships

 To cultivate this mindset, these practical steps from these scientific papers may help:

 • Start Small: begin with micro-giving.
 Allocate a small percentage of your resources to deliberately give away.
 I do 10%, but you can start with 5% and see how it feels.
-Another useful habit is to practice random acts of kindness daily, whenever convient.
+Another useful habit is to practice random acts of kindness daily, whenever convenient.

 • Build Social Connections: join giving circles, participate in community service, and create giving networks.
 This is a great way to meet like-minded people and cultivate relationships.
 It’s like “scarcity mindsets anonymous”: a rehab group for those that suffer with scarcity mindset.
 Cooperate and collaborate with each other to achieve goals that are greater than the sum of your parts.